rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

-In short, for soundness, the Rust language ensures that data is always initialized before it is referenced, but the designers have strived to avoid requiring artificial coding patterns inserted solely to placate Rust's static analyses (such as requiring one to initialize `string` above with some dummy data just so that it can be borrowed later).
+In short, for soundness, the Rust language ensures that data is always initialized before it is referenced, but the designers have strived to avoid requiring artificial coding patterns adopted solely to placate Rust's static analyses (such as requiring one to initialize `string` above with some dummy data, or requiring an expression-oriented style).

 ### Matching L-values